delingren/dot-matrix-clock/README.md

 Of the three `GND` pins on the panel, you only need to connect one of them.
 They are all connected internally.
 But it doesn't hurt to connect them all.
 Triple check your connections before powering up anything.
 Or you risk damaging the panel.
 Ask me how I know!

 Unlike the tiny TFT display you have worked with before, this panel is much more power hungry and should not be powered by the USB port from your computer.
 Drawing too much current could damage your computer!
 Let's use an external 5V power supply.
-With my sketch, I measured about 400 mA going through the display panel.
-I have read that when all dots are at the maximum brightness, it could draw 3 Ampres.
-So let's use a laptop USB PD charger.
-USB PD provides up to 3 ampres at 5V.
+I tried to light up every dot at its marximum brightness and it drew almost 3 Ampres.
+So let's use a laptop USB PD charger, which provides exactly 3A at 5V.
 We are going to use a USB C breakout board with 5V [triggerd](https://learn.adafruit.com/usb-pd-hacks/things-to-know).
 Make sure you power up the panel before powering up the microcontroller, otherwise the panel will be in a weird state and won't display correctly.

 ![power](./media/IMG_1596.jpeg)